-Doctors 'warned' of killer's knife hoard
+Doctors warned of killer's knife hoard

 Palmer's stepfather added: "Peter Wrighton paid the price and his family continues to do so."

-In a statement, Norfolk and Suffolk NHS Foundation Trust said its independently-chaired internal review would was due to finish this summer.
+In a statement, Norfolk and Suffolk NHS Foundation Trust said its independently-chaired internal review was due to finish this summer.

 It said it would "incorporate information from all involved, including the families, carers and, of course, clinicians, along with any external parties who may have any relevant information".